sabeerbikba/dev.tools/task.md

    - normal sms <<!--** https://salam.qanawat-me.com/Alnufais/ **-->>
    - *find more
 - [ ] (Browser Info) browser all api support need to show table with api name and supprt yes or no example
-   - [ ] screen width and height live
+   - [ ] screen width and height live specially for mobile means mobile first
+      - also need add tip how to check in dev-tools like as you resize in dev tools show screen widthxheight in top-right corner
    - [ ] device info with navigator API
 ```javascript
 // this code check localStorage api support or not